dmoritz10/travel/README.md

   if start date or end date lie within the start date or, if present, end date or any existing reservation

+  If new Res is 'Hotel', 'Flight', 'Car' compare to existing Res of same type If new Res is not 'Hotel', 'Flight', 'Car' compare to existing Res that are also not 'Hotel', 'Flight', 'Car'

 add 'Activity' to reservation type

 From Google create calendar events from Gmail: